 Ventilation is a highly underrated category when seeking out a new helmet.

-Donʼt be one of the many who takes ventilation lightly because, as you may find out on a Category 1 climb in the middle of summer, it isnʼt to be overlooked.
+Donʼt is one of the many who takes ventilation lightly because, as you may find out on a Category 1 climb in the middle of summer, it isnʼt to be overlooked.

 Previously, helmets seemed to pay little attention to how well helmets ventilated.
-Aerodynamics have typically been more important to athletes and manufacturers alike.
+Aerodynamics has typically been more important to athletes and manufacturers alike.